guerler/spring/spring/README.md

 14. Execute spring_install/make_hhmdb.sh

 ------------------------------------------------------------------------------------------
- INSTRUCTIONS TO SET UP A TARGET-LIBRARY (i.e. TARGET-REPOSITORY) with scripts/
+ INSTRUCTIONS TO SET UP A TARGET-LIBRARY (i.e. TARGET-REPOSITORY) with scripts
 ------------------------------------------------------------------------------------------
 Part 2.A - Setting up the target repository
  1. Download a sequence database in fasta format